If you have registered for an event, you may log in to manage your registration.

 BA, MSc, PhD, GCUT

-Director of BioGrid Australia since August 2016Current Role: Deputy Head of School, School of Computing and Information Systems, The University of Melbourne 2015 – present
+Director of BioGrid Australia since August 2016Current Role: Deputy Head Research, School of Computing and Information Systems, The University of Melbourne 2015 – present

-Karen is Deputy Head, School of Computing and Information Systems, and Deputy Director of the Health and Biomedical Informatics Centre, The University of Melbourne.
+Karin is Deputy Head Research, School of Computing and Information Systems, and Deputy Director of the Health and Biomedical Informatics Centre, The University of Melbourne.
 She has extensive experience in text and data analytics in biomedicine.
 Trained as a computational linguist, her contributions range from formal representation of biomedical data to machine learning over biological databases and analysis of social media for public health purposes.